TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 A brand-new package file needs a full Home Assistant restart to register the first time.
 After that, adding more `use_blueprint` blocks to the same file only needs a quick reload through Developer Tools, YAML, Reload Template Entities.

 When it comes up you will have a sensor named after `sensor_name`.
 Watch it in Developer Tools, States.
 The state is the count, and the `devices` attribute lists the flagged entities.
+If you see `setup_error` instead of a number, read the `error` attribute, it almost always means the uptime sensor needs attention.

+## Setting the Grace Period

+`startup_grace_seconds` is the one number on this blueprint you should set deliberately rather than leave at its default.
+It is the window after Home Assistant starts during which flagging is held back, so a restart, while the system and the mesh come up, does not report a false outage.

+Because the grace is measured from the uptime sensor (the moment the Home Assistant process started), it has to cover your hub's **full** startup, not just part of it:

+1. **Boot time.** How long from process start until Home Assistant and its integrations are up.
+2. **Mesh settle time.** How long after that until your Zigbee or Z-Wave devices finish re-routing and report in.
+3. **A margin** on top, so a slightly slow morning does not slip past the window.

+Watch your own startup once and add the pieces up.
+A fast mini-PC may settle in three to four minutes; a slower hub with a large Z-Wave network may need five or six.
+The default is `240` (four minutes), a reasonable starting point for a small-to-medium system, but it is a starting point, not a universal answer.
+Set it too short and a restart can flash a brief false outage before the mesh finishes; set it generously and the only cost is that a genuine outage in the first few minutes after a restart waits until the window closes to show.

 ## Scoping: Choosing What the Sensor Watches